Frequently asked questions

-A: To complete the aviation accident record.
+A: For two reasons: First, to help bring closure to our fellow human beings affected by this tragedy.
+Secondly, to complete the aviation accident record.
 Without answers as to what happened to this flight, nobody can guarantee it cannot happen again.
 If there ever is a next time, anyone from our families - including ourselves - could be on board.
-We cannot sit back and do nothing to resolve this dilemma.
+We simply cannot sit back and do nothing to resolve this dilemma.

 Q; What if a corporate entity wishes to make a donation but prefers to pay into the charity's bank account?

 A: Please contact the donations office on email@example.com to make arrangements.

 Q: Isn't a search like this out of the abilities of a bunch of private sector folk - Surely its best left to governments?

 A: Not true.
 The official search at sea made use of a private sector survey firm working to contract.
 Project370 intends contracting the world's most capable firm with the best suited equipment for our survey.
 The governmental efforts could have hired them as well.
 They didn't.
 As to the data processing and other work needed for such searches, it is significant to note that the in-depth data analysis made by our statistician is now being validated to a large degree by newer, official estimates of the aircraft's location.

 Q: What if the aircraft did not crash at sea?

 A: We want to find it.
 In the extremely unlikely event that it is not on the ocean floor, our surveys will determine that.
 We will then look at other possibilities.

 Q: How will you retrieve the black boxes?

 A: Project370 has no intention of touching anything on the aircraft.
 It certainly has no intention of retrieving the flight recorders.
 The location of the aircraft, when found, will be given to the lead investigator in Malaysia.
 It will certainly be "new and compelling" evidence.
 They can then continue the investigation - including retrieval of the flight recorders, from there.